MAP233224/Motor/README.md

 ## How to participate
 - Download `MotorAtHome.exe` from the release page, or build the source yourself for your machine
-- Request an available 32-bit TID from [this website](https://github.com/RETIREglitch)
+- Request an available 32-bit TID [here](https://github.com/RETIREglitch)
 - Once you have one, run the program with your TID value, for example `motorathome 1234abcd`
+- When the search is running, you can see the progression in the console, while the results are being saved to a file in the same directory as the application
+- Once the search is complete, you can submit your file [here](https://github.com/RETIREglitch)